IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 Marbles only talks to 1 peer.
 Therefore, you should have 1 entry in the `peers` array and 1 entry in the `users` array.
-You can omit the `users` array entirely if the network does not use a CA.
-The default docker-compose example does use a CA.
 You will need to look up the default CA enroll ID/users for your Hyperledger Fabric version to populate the `users` array.
 Fabric version 0.7.0 enroll Ids can be found in the [cop.json](https://github.com/hyperledger/fabric-cop/blob/master/docker/fabric-cop/cop.json) file.